As it turns out, Elon Musk might be following through on his plans to buy Twitter after all.

-The letter, which is included in the filing from Twitter with the SEC, states, “Twitter has, in fact, refused to provide the information that Mr. Musk has repeatedly requested since May 9, 2022 to facilitate his evaluation of spam and fake accounts on the company’s platform.
+The about-face from Musk comes just two weeks ahead of the trial in Delaware over the billionaire's previous attempt to back out of the deal, claiming that the social media platform had too many bots and didn't live up to its potential as a bastion of free speech.
+In a more formal letter to the SEC, Musk's lawyers wrote, “Twitter has, in fact, refused to provide the information that Mr. Musk has repeatedly requested since May 9, 2022 to facilitate his evaluation of spam and fake accounts on the company’s platform.
 Twitter’s latest offer to simply provide additional details regarding the company’s own testing methodologies, whether through written materials or verbal explanations, is tantamount to refusing Mr. Musk’s data requests.”

 - Elon Musk Snuck a Weed Joke Into His $41 Billion Twitter Bid ... ›